danieleongari/pandas-chaining-ninja/README.md

 The result is that you data pipeline is:
 - easier to read, as you can see all operations line-by-line and also comment them on the side
 - easier to maintain, no copies nor slices around
+- easier to make modular, as you can define functions that you can use in the pipeline
 - easier to debug, you can display the dataframe at any point of the pipeline and comment out some operations to see the result
-- more efficient, you don't waste memory in copies and slices
+- more *memory* efficient, you don't waste memory in copies and slices

 But there are also some downsides:
 - more pandas and numpy expertise is requres